ChHarding/TouchTerrain_for_CAGEO/ReadMe.md

 The config.py file inside the server folder contains server specific config settings:
 - NUM_CORES: 0 means: use all cores, 1 means: use only 1 core (useful for debugging)
 - MAX_CELLS: if the raster has more cells than this number, tempfiles are used instead of memory during the later stages of processing.
 This is slower but less memory intensive than assembling the entire zip file in memory alone.
 - MAX_CELLS_PERMITED: if the number of cells is bigger than this number, processing is not started.
 This help to prevents jobs that are so big that the server would start thrashing.
 It is, however, just a heuristic.
-Recommeded practice is to start a job and see if virtual memory (swapspace) is used and to lower MAX_CELLS_PERMITED until this does not happen.
+Recommended practice is to start a job and see if virtual memory (swapspace) is used and to lower MAX_CELLS_PERMITED until this does not happen.
 - GOOGLE_ANALYTICS_TRACKING_ID is the Google Analytics tracking id that gets inlined into index.html.
 By default it's our GA id, so be sure to change this to yours or set it to 'UA-XXXXXXXX' to disable tracking.
 - PROJ_DIR: (default: None).
 Workaround for a OSgeo/GDAL problem with projecting points.
 This will only matter if you a) run standalone and b) use the GPX path option.
 Will set the path to a folder that must contain the proj.db database that the point projection needs and store it in an environment variable (PROJ).
 In some installations, PROJ points to a folder that doesn’t contain proj.db, so use this override to current this issue.